Why Isn’t There AAC for Adults?

 Diverse Needs Require Diverse AAC Options

 Spoken was built with literate adults and teenagers in mind; an underserved audience when it comes to AAC.
-For an individual that understands language, board-based apps can be frustrating or even feel infantilizing due to how limiting they are.
+For an individual that understands language, board-based options can be frustrating or even feel infantilizing due to how limiting they are.
 Our system helps you when you get stuck, but doesn’t get in the way when you aren’t.
 To do this, we leverage artificial intelligence to predict what you want to say.
 Over time, these predictions adapt to your manner of speaking and improve to more authentically represent your personality.
 They can also adjust themselves based on the location or context you’re in.
 If you’re ordering food at a restaurant, for instance, Spoken has the unique ability to recognize that and offer the most relevant words for that situation.

 Our predictive AAC system was initially designed for people with conditions like expressive aphasia, for whom it proved very powerful.
 These individuals usually have excellent reading and listening comprehension, but the right words will evade them when they try to say something.
 Our smart predictions are able to remind them of the correct word so that they can continue their thoughts uninterrupted.
 Over time, we’ve come to realize that this approach to AAC can be useful in many other cases as well.
 For instance, nonverbal autistic teens and adults have become a massive part of our audience.